Tag Archives: Ken Hensley

 The album is brought to a close with the 10 and a half minute title track.
 Penned by Hensley and co-credited to Box and Kerslake, as the high point of the song is the guitar vs drum duel that is featured in the song.
 It was done in 1 take.
 Kerslake also plays a homemade kazoo in this one.
 In a 2014 interview Kerslake recalled – “I said to Gerry Bron, this is going to be good – it’s going to be a fight between the white wizard and the black wizard, ya know good and evil.
 And he said “that’s a good idea, have a run through it”, and I said “I’ll tell ya what Gerry – just roll the tape because the intensity that me and Mick play it – this is going to be a one-off or nothing”. and we just played it so on, it was unbelievable; it was just so tight! we were laughing and smiling at each other in the studio, and I went “you’ve got no chance Gerry!”. and he said “I don’t need one.” that was brilliant, and that was it!
 So they put that right in the song, it was an integral part of the song, so Ken said “right, you wrote that with me.
 So me, you and Mick. …done- agreed!”
 This song has also been brought back to the band’s live show on a number of tours over the last couple of decades.

 Aside from the classic Roger Dean artwork, The Magician’s Birthday came in a gatefold sleeve, with band pics taken at the Buxton Festival, UK, by Fin Costello.
 It would also be the last Heep studio album to feature liner notes from Ken Hensley!
 (Tho he would add liner notes to the 1974 Downunda compilation for Australian & New Zealand).
-Later remastered and expanded versions of The Magician’s Birthday would also include such outtake as the excellent Gary Thain penned “Crystal Ball” and a band take of “Proud Words”, which would wind up at the title song to Ken Hensley’s solo album (Proud Words On A Dusty Shelf).
+Later remastered and expanded versions of The Magician’s Birthday would also include such outtake as the excellent Gary Thain penned “Crystal Ball” and a band take of “Proud Words”, which would wind up as the title song to Ken Hensley’s solo album (Proud Words On A Dusty Shelf).
 The band received a Gold record award for the album in the US, where it reached #31, and placed higher in Canada and the UK, and particularly Finland where it was #1, and few other countries where it was top 10 (Norway, Germany, Denmark, Australia).

 The band would move on from the fantasy themes (for the most part), as well as the Roger Dean album covers, and the lengthy epic closing tracks, and following Live…January 1973, would move from Mercury to the larger Warner Bros label in North America.